Qiskit/qiskit/CONTRIBUTING.md

 Note that this delay is a minimum.
 For significant features, it is recommend that the deprecated feature appears for at least double that time.
-Also, per the stable branch policy deprecation removals can only occur during minor version releases, they are not appropriate for backporting.
+Also, per the stable branch policy, deprecation removals can only occur during minor version releases, they are not appropriate for backporting.

 ## Stable Branch Policy